ankitects/anki-manual/src/deck-options.md

 ### New Card Sort Order

-Controls how the new cards are sorted **after they have been gathered**.
+Controls how the new cards are sorted after they have been gathered.
 The options are:

 - **Card type, then order gathered**: Shows cards in order of card type number.
 Cards of each card type number are shown in the order they were gathered.
 If you have sibling burying disabled, this ensures all front→back cards are seen before any back→front cards.
   This order is useful if you don't want sibling cards to appear too close to each other.